jawhitti/INTERCAL/README.md

 ﻿
 # CRINGE  (Common Runtime Intercal: Next-Generation Engine)
-Formerly Simple Component Intercal for .NET (SICK).
-Name changed to avoid name collision with existing SICK compiler
+(*Formerly known as "Simple Component Intercal for .NET (SICK).
+Name changed to avoid name collision with existing SICK compiler*).

 # Introduction
 The following was written by Jason Whittington, who